A step-by-step guide to planning a workshop

 Sharing intentions

 While the top challenge reported was “keeping up with the trends”, a series of matters more related to difficulties negotiating, designing and getting buy-in from stakeholders emerged as well.
 We hope the following workshop planning tips can help you overcome such obstacles.
-Learn more about trends in facilitation in 2023 and the art of running workshops in the State of Facilitation report!

-Designing based on the “why” is a necessary premise to design workshops that will prove meaningful to participants and clients.
+Designing based on the “why” is a necessary premise to prepare workshops that will prove meaningful to participants and clients.
 Often, though, this “why” is not entirely clear from the get-go.
 A skilled facilitator will use a range of communication skills such as probing questions, active listening, and appreciative inquiry to clarify intentions.

 In most cases, it’s a matter of slowing the client down, and gently inquiring into their motivations.
 Run a mini-workshop with your client and transparently share what you are looking for.
 Time spent on this now will save time and resources by minimizing the risk of misunderstandings and re-writes later!